top of page

 Wireframes

-The branding was still in process, so working in mid-fidelity allowed me to get started on the content and interactions while awaiting the final brand design.
+The branding was still in process, so working in mid-fidelity (black/gray/white) allowed me to get started on the content and interactions while awaiting the final brand design.
 I did include a preliminary logo iteration, plus some iconography that ended up in the final high fidelity designs.

 Key Screens